What the breast screening review means

 After a mammogram, women who have signs of something unusual are called back for more tests (a biopsy), to confirm or rule out breast cancer.

 If a diagnosis is confirmed, women are offered breast cancer treatment.
 Out of all the women who have breast cancer found through screening, more than 99 out of every 100 women (99%) have surgery.
 About 87 out of every 100 (87%) have hormone therapy.
 80 out of every 100 (80%) have radiotherapy.
 And about 26 out of every 100 (26%) have chemotherapy.

 The NHS Breast Screening Programme was the first of its kind in the world.
 It began inviting women for screening in 1988 and covered the whole of the UK by the mid 1990s.

-The programme is currently being expanded and will offer mammograms to women between the ages of 47 and 73.
-Women over 73 can request screening every 3 years by contacting their local breast screening unit.
+In England the programme is currently being expanded and will offer mammograms to women between the ages of 47 and 73.
+Women over the screening age can request a mammogram every 3 years by contacting their local breast screening unit.